lukaszkorecki/athrun/README.md

 Similarly to Eternity, middlewares are supported and VERY simple.
 There are two provided:

-- `athrun.middleware/with-lock` - based on [LockJaw](https://github.com/nomnom-insights/nomnom.lockjaw/)
+- `athrun.middleware/with-lock` - based on [LockJaw](https://github.com/nomnom-insights/nomnom.lockjaw/) require's `lock` component in the system and dependencies list

 - `athrun.middleware/with-logging` - simple logger based middleware, with DEBUG logs